Jake Hunter Detective Story: Memories of the Past: Reception

 Emily Morganti of Adventure Gamers rated Detective Chronicles 1/5 stars, calling it a "terribly-written snooze-fest", despite the Nintendo DS's potential for visual novels.
 Saying that the music was so repetitive she turned it off for most of the game, she also disliked the writing's constant emphasis on it being set in America, despite the Japanese version's setting.
 Describing the translation as poor, she said that the game "takes localization gaffes to the next level", and that the writing contained "a slew of errors any half-decent proofreader should have caught".
 Stating the characters "have zero personality", she summed up the game as not even worth it for free, and that its plastic case was of higher value than the game cartridge itself.
 Andrea Morstabilini of the same publication gave a comparatively higher review of 4/5 stars to Detective Story, saying it was "no surprise" that the game had been re-released, and calling the new version "clearly the game as it was originally intended to be".
 She described the new translation as "staying true to the gritty, grim realism of the setting without lapsing into triviality or flatness".
 Characterizing the game's setting as "depressingly harsh" in comparison to games like Phoenix Wright, she called it "refreshingly realistic", similar to early Police Quest games.
 Stating that she enjoyed all of the cases, she noted that one of them made her cry, demonstrating the game's immersion.
 However, she said that the game lacked interactivity, and was too straightforward for its own good.

+Chris Hoffman of Nintendo Power gave Detective Chronicles a 5 out of 10 and criticized the story and the sloppy localization: "Although the serious tone and mysterious premises held my attention (especially since they offer a nice change of pace from similar games on DS), they're kept in check by dull characterization, inconsistent art, and typo-filled writing.
+The stories lack interesting twists and turns, and there's no sense of danger-you can't lose."
+Hoffman was nicer in his review of Detective Story, praising the writing and the Jake Hunter Unleashed bonus episodes, but he still had problems with the game's delivery of story content: "A lot of the events are predictable, and when unexpected twists do occur, there's rarely any sense of drama."